gtheilman/OnCallAssignments/README.md

 If your are using a Mac, here are [instructions](https://support.apple.com/kb/PH18762?locale=en_US&viewlocale=en_US) for creating a folder.
 [Here](http://windows.microsoft.com/en-us/windows/create-new-folder#1TC=windows-7) are the analogous instructions for Windows.

-**Step 4:**  Download the zip file with the contents of this repository and unzip it into that directory.
+**Step 4:**  Download the zip file with the contents of this repository and unzip it into that directory you just created.
 The "Download Zip" button is on the right-side of the repository page.

 **Step 5:**  Run the application locally at least once.

-First time may take a while to start.
+For both Windows and Mac, you need to be at the command line.

+You opened Terminal in OSX in an earlier step.
+Now, you can go to the correct folder by [dragging that folder] into the Terminal window.

+In Windows, you can get to the command prompt [through the menu[(http://windows.microsoft.com/en-us/windows-vista/open-a-command-prompt-window).
+To get to the correct directory, just

 Type _meteor_ at the command prompt to  [run the application locally] (http://docs.meteor.com/#/basic/quickstart).
 Then type CTRL-C to stop it.